fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.12.6 =
+Fixes a bug that caused an intermittent error in the Block editor "Updating failed.
+The response is not a valid JSON response."
+Adds an ID parameter to the [invp_photo_slider] shortcode so it can be used on any page.
+Fixes bugs in the [invp_inventory_slider] shortcode so it operates more closely like the widget.
+Adds a showcount parameter.
+Fixes a bug that redirected 404 vehicle requests in the dashboard to the front end error page instead of the empty posts list.

 = 14.12.5 =
 Adds support for marking vehicles "Sale pending".
 Adds a term to the Availability taxonomy during plugin activation.
 Adds a template tag invp_is_pending().
 Shows "Sale pending" instead of any price.
 Removes valid html title opening tags from readme.txt and changelog.txt.
 These files can more easily be more easily embedded in web pages.
 Changes tested up to version to 6.5.0.